Trump ex-adviser Bannon sentenced to four months for contempt of Congress | Politics

 Trump ex-adviser Bannon sentenced to four months for contempt of Congress

-Bannon, 68, was a key adviser to the Republican Trump's 2016 presidential campaign, then served as his chief White House strategist during 2017 before a falling out between them that was later patched up.
+Bannon, 68, served as Trump's chief White House strategist during 2017 before a falling out between them that was later patched up.
 A firebrand, Brannon helped articulate the "America First" right-wing populism and stout opposition to immigration that helped define Trump's presidency.
 Bannon has played an instrumental role in right-wing media and has promoted right-wing causes and candidates in the United States and abroad.

 A pro-Trump mob stormed the Capitol and attacked police with batons, sledgehammers, flag poles, Taser devices, chemical irritants, metal pipes, rocks, metal guard rails and other weapons in a failed effort to block congressional certification of his 2020 election loss to Democrat Joe Biden.
 Bannon declined to address the judge prior to sentencing on Friday.